Samwindheim/finance-lab-project/README.md

 ## Overview

-This project is a sophisticated pipeline designed to extract information about underwriters and guarantors from financial PDF documents.
-It leverages a two-stage process involving precise table extraction using `PyMuPDF` and advanced data structuring using OpenAI's `gpt-4o` model.
+This project is a pipeline designed to extract information about underwriters and guarantors from financial PDF documents.
+It leverages a two-stage process involving precise table extraction using `PyMuPDF` and advanced data structuring using OpenAI's `gpt-5-mini` model.

 The primary goal is to convert unstructured tables within PDFs into a clean, validated, and structured JSON format.

 ## Features

 - **High-Precision Table Extraction**: Scans PDFs to find relevant pages based on financial keywords and extracts tables with high fidelity.
-- **AI-Powered Data Structuring**: Uses `gpt-4o` to interpret Markdown tables and convert them into a structured JSON format based on a detailed set of rules.
+- **AI-Powered Data Structuring**: Uses `gpt-5-mini` to interpret Markdown tables and convert them into a structured JSON format based on a detailed set of rules.
 - **Data Validation**: Employs `Pydantic` models to ensure the final output is correctly typed and conforms to a predefined schema.
 - **Detailed Metadata**: Includes metadata in the output, such as the source file, page numbers, and a confidence score for the extraction.
 - **Efficiency Reporting**: A `--verbose` flag provides an analysis of processing times for both the local table scan and the AI API call.